STUDENT INFORMATION & RESOURCES

 Recruitment, Retention & Student Affairs

-The goal of SWCC’s faculty and staff is to provide quality education for our students in a friendly, relaxing and safe environment.
-The YMCA offers campus athletic opportunities such as Basketball and Weight Lifting in our Community Center Facilities.
+The goal of SWCC's faculty and staff is to provide quality education for our students in a friendly, relaxing and safe environment.
+The Fitness Center offers campus athletic opportunities such as Weight Lifting in our Community Center Facilities.

 Student Clubs such as the PTK and PBL, International Friends Club and others as well as faculty led trips to various countries, enable our students to learn and enjoy time with friends traveling, playing and learning...together!